Common Data Model

 What's in Common Data Model?

-The CDM is a standardized, modular, and extensible collection of data schemas that Microsoft published to help you build, use, and analyze data.
-This collection of predefined schemas consists of entities, attributes, semantic metadata, and relationships.
+In addition to the metadata system, Common Data Model includes a set of standardized, extensible data schemas that Microsoft and its partners have published.
+This collection of predefined schemas includes entities, attributes, semantic metadata, and relationships.
 The schemas represent commonly used concepts and activities, such as Account and Campaign, to simplify the creation, aggregation, and analysis of data.
-This graphic shows some elements of those schemas.
-More information: CDM repository on GitHub
+This graphic shows some elements of the standard entities.
+More information: Common Data Model repository on GitHub

 Imagine that you have three business apps—one each for materials, manufacturing, and sales.
-Often each app would be created independently, with different structures that represent an entity, such as Account, in nearly the same way (but not quite).
-With the CDM, you could build your data in a standardized format (using the CDM entities, attributes, and relationships), and then each app could use the same data as a basis.
-Of course, each app could have its own additional data and schemas, based on its functionality.
-But when it comes to development, your apps and reports could pull the common data elements quickly, cleanly, and with confidence.
+It's likely that each app was created independently, with different structures to represent an entity, such as Account, in nearly (but not quite) the same way.
+If you'd used Common Data Model, you would have built your data in a standardized format (using the Common Data Model standard entities, attributes, and relationships) and then each app could use the same data.
+Of course, each app might have its own additional data and schemas, depending on its functionality.
+But when it comes to development, your apps and reports can pull common data elements quickly, cleanly, and with confidence.

-And what about the need to create a fourth app?
-Your data is ready, in the CDM schema, so your development efforts can concentrate on business logic, not data quagmires and sticky transformations.
+And what if you need to create a fourth app?
+Your data will be ready in Common Data Model schema, so your development efforts can concentrate on business logic rather than data quagmires and sticky transformations.